stonith404/pocket-id/README.md

 <img src="https://github.com/user-attachments/assets/953c534c-b667-44e5-b976-a59142f1efb8" width="1200"/>

 The goal of Pocket ID is to be a simple and easy-to-use.
 There are other self-hosted OIDC providers like [Keycloak](https://www.keycloak.org/) or [ORY Hydra](https://www.ory.sh/hydra/) but they are often too complex for simple use cases.

-Additionally, Pocket ID only support passkey authentication which is a passwordless authentication method.
+Additionally, what makes Pocket ID special is that it only supports [passkey](https://www.passkeys.io/) authentication, which means you don’t need a password.
+Some people might not like this idea at first, but I believe passkeys are the future, and once you try them, you’ll love them.
+For example, you can now use a physical Yubikey to sign in to all your self-hosted services easily and securely.

 ## Setup

 > [!WARNING]
 > Pocket ID is in its early stages and may contain bugs.

+### Before you start

+Pocket ID requires a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), meaning it must be served over HTTPS.
+This is necessary because Pocket ID uses the [WebAuthn API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) which requires a secure context.

 ### Installation with Docker (recommended)